emanuelelusso-cloud/DEGARI/README.md

 A Python tool for dynamic generation of knowledge in Description Logics of Typicality tested in the contexts of RaiPlay, WikiArt Emotions and ArsMeteo

+DEGARI is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+See http://www.gnu.org/licenses/.

 ------------------------------------------------------------------------------------------

 ## Module 1 - Generation of prototypes